 We absolutely love Belgium!
-Despite its tiny size, the country packs a lot and spending 8 days there was barely enough to scratch the surface.
-With the size of the U.S. state of Maryland, Belgium has three very distinct regions: Dutch-speaking Flanders in the north, French-speaking Wallonia in the south, and the capital city of Brussels in the center of the country.
+Despite its tiny size, the country packs a lot, and spending 8 days there was barely enough to scratch the surface.
+With the size of Maryland, Belgium has three very distinct regions: Dutch-speaking Flanders in the north, French-speaking Wallonia in the south, and the capital city of Brussels in the center of the country.
 Take a 20-minute train ride and you would think you are in a different country as people around you speak a different language.
 Most people who go to Belgium tend to visit Flanders and Brussels, where the sights are truly impressive.
-Ghent with its beautiful limestone medieval architecture, exquisite merchant houses, and youthful energy of a university town perennially competes for attention with a romantic Brugge with its red brick medieval architecture, dreamy canals, and abundant chocolate shops.
-A port city of Antwerp boasts one of the most beautiful train stations in all Europe, a busy port, and is loaded with history, Rubens art, and restaurants offering delicious mussels and fries on every corner.
-And of course, people also drop by the capital city of Brussels to admire one of the best squares in all Europe, Grand Place, and visit Royal Palace and the city’s numerous museums.
+Ghent, with its beautiful limestone medieval architecture, exquisite merchant houses, and youthful energy of a university town, perennially competes for attention with a romantic Brugge with its red brick medieval architecture, dreamy canals, and abundant chocolate shops.
+The port city of Antwerp boasts one of the most beautiful train stations in all of Europe, a busy port, and is loaded with history, Rubens art, and restaurants offering delicious mussels and fries on every corner.
+And of course, people also drop by the capital city of Brussels to admire one of the best squares in all of Europe, Grand Place, and visit Royal Palace and the city’s numerous museums.
 Belgium’s French-speaking region of Wallonia, on the other hand, gets almost no love and is largely overlooked by visitors.
-We enjoy going to places off-the-beaten trail and decided to give Walloonia a chance and spent two days in this undiscovered and mostly ignored corner of Europe.
+We enjoy going to places off-the-beaten trail and decided to give Wallonia a chance and spent two days in this undiscovered and mostly ignored corner of Europe.

 Another advantage that Wallonia holds over Flanders is its nature.
-Unlike flat and somewhat dull landscapes of Flanders, Wallonia is ringed with hills, mountains, and cliffs, providing perfect locations for the citadels and defensive enforcements in each town we visited and allowing perfect viewpoints of the towns at their foothills.
-Yet, the best natural attraction in Wallonia is the Meuse River that like a rhythmic gymnastics ribbon beautifully circles, snakes, and spirals through the region, creating incredible vistas and picturesque locations for all three towns that we visited in Wallonia.
+Unlike the flat and somewhat dull landscapes of Flanders, Wallonia is ringed by hills, mountains, and cliffs, providing perfect locations for citadels, defensive enforcements, and gorgeous viewpoints.
+Yet, the best natural attraction in Wallonia is the Meuse River which beautifully circles, snakes, and spirals through the region like a rhythmic gymnastics ribbon, creating incredible vistas and picturesque locations for all three towns that we visited in Wallonia.

 The architecture of Wallonia has also its distinct style.
 Unlike traditional Flemish architecture inspired by Dutch architecture of skinny houses with red tile roofs, the architecture of Wallonia is more austere and reserved with grey roofs of Wallonian towns transporting you to the northern provinces of France.